Im-Rises/GameBoyEmulator/README.md

 The repository has a GitHub Actions file to verify the good behaviour of the project before merging/pusing to the main branch with a wrong code.

+There is also an auto release while pushing with specific paramaeters to the main branch.
+To know more please check the file in the `.github/worflows/` folder named `release.yml`.

 ## Documentations

 SDL wiki: